 conditions and character of a neighborhood.

-The neighbors in the Wallisville Rd / E Sam Houston Pky N neighborhood in Houston are wealthy, making it among the 15% highest income neighborhoods in America.
+The neighbors in the Wallisville Rd / E Sam Houston Pky N neighborhood in Houston are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 84.1% of the neighborhoods in America.

 With 17.9% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 52.9%